 Couldn’t Complete All Your Hours?

 If you are unable to complete the minimum number of hours for recertification, you can complete a one year exemption request form and submit it to your local county in order to receive MG Program Office communications for the following year.
 It is expected you will resume normal participation and submit hours the following year.
+All other requirements (including the CBC and MRT) must be met to be eligible.

 If you have been away from the program and want to resume as a volunteer, see “Time Off” under Policies.